Building a Dynamic Web Application: A Comprehensive Guide to Using React, Node.js, and Modern Tools - Day 2

 - Install

-(if you prefer):- For styled-components:
+styled-components or Sass (if you prefer):- For styled-components:

-yarn add styled-components yarn add @types/styled-components
+yarn add styled-components yarn add @types/styled-components - For Sass:

 yarn add sass